A Comparative Review of the JASP Statistical Software

 Output Management

 Early in the development of statistical software, developers tried to guess what output would be important to save to a new dataset (e.g. predicted values, factor scores), and the ability to save such output was built into the analysis procedures themselves.
 However, researchers were far more creative than the developers anticipated.
-To better meet their needs, output management systems were created and tacked on to existing tools (e.g. SAS’ Output Delivery System, SPSS’ Output Management System).
+To better meet their needs, output management systems were created and tacked on to existing tools (e.g., SAS’ Output Delivery System, SPSS’ Output Management System).
 One of R’s greatest strengths is that every bit of output can be readily used as input.
-However, with the simplification that GUIs provide that’s a challenge.
+However, with the simplification that GUIs provide, that’s a challenge.

 Output data can be observation-level, such as predicted values for each observation or case.
-When group-by analyses are run, the output data can also be observation-level, but now the (e.g.) predicted values would be created by individual models for each group, rather than one model based on the entire original data set (perhaps with group included as a set of indicator variables).
+When group-by analyses are run, the output data can also be observation-level, but now the (e.g.) predicted values would be created by individual models for each group, rather than one model based on the entire original data set (perhaps with group included by a set of indicator variables).

 You can also use group-by analyses to create model-level data sets, such as one R-squared value for each group’s model.
 You can also create parameter-level data sets, such as the p-value for each regression parameter for each group’s model.
 (Saving and using single models is covered under “Modeling” above.)